José Maurício Nunes Garcia: Final years

-Posthumous reputation
+Legacy

 The chapel master was not forgotten by his pupils – they continued copying his works.
 The St. Cecilia Mass (CPM 113) was performed one second time in 1830.
 In 1831, Emperor Pedro I abdicated from the Brazilian throne on behalf of his son Pedro, then five years old.
 He embarked to England, to assemble a fleet to fight against his brother Miguel, who threatened to usurp the Portuguese throne of his daughter Maria da Glória.

 A regency government was established in Brazil until the child's adulthood.
 Among its first acts was one that dissolved the Orchestra of the Imperial Chapel.
 Some of the dismissed musicians survived as music teachers, some as music copyists.
 But poverty was the fate for most of them.
 In 1840 prince Pedro, at 14, was crowned Emperor Pedro II.
 In 1842 he made the first steps to restore the musical activity at the Imperial Chapel, nominating Francisco Manuel da Silva, a former pupil of Nunes Garcia, as the Chapel Master.
 The repertory of the late Chapel Master was presented again, but reworked, in order to "be his music modernized".

 Da Silva composed the music of the Brazilian national anthem, inspired by a recurrent motif in some of Nunes Garcia's sacred anthems.
 He also founded the Conservatório Imperial de Música, now the School of Music of the Federal University of Rio de Janeiro.
 In Campinas, São Paulo, Manuel José Gomes, the father of composer Carlos Gomes, gathered 14 of Nunes Garcia's compositions in a file.

 Other important cities where Mauritian works were preserved are in the state of Minas Gerais.
 In São João D'El Rey, The Lira Sanjoanense Musical Society founded in 1776, has many copies, some of them unique, from various works of Nunes Garcia.
 And some copies of other works belong to Ribeiro Bastos Orchestra, in the same city.
 In Ouro Preto, the Museu da Inconfidência is the present owner of the score collection gathered by the German musicologist Francisco Curt Lange, which includes the authograph score of the Abbreviated Mass (CPM 112), written in 1823.

 But the preservation of the greatest part of Nunes Garcia's remaining works has been done by Bento das Mercês, an archivist of the Imperial Chapel.
 He made precise copies of many of his works, creating a personal file that was later acquired from their heirs by the Brazilian government, and is now in the School of Music of the Federal University of Rio de Janeiro.

 There are kept two more collections of scores: the one from the Royal Farm of Santa Cruz, and the other from Francisco Manuel da Silva.
 The first of the School's directors, Leopoldo Miguez, and composer Alberto Nepomuceno (1864–1920) studied and edited many of Nunes Garcia's scores.